 Periodic monitoring of plasma levels of Zinc, Copper, Manganese, and Chromium is suggested as a guideline for administration.

-Aseptic addition of the solution to the TPN solution under a laminar flow hood is recommended.
-The trace elements present in the solution are physically compatible with the electrolytes and vitamins usually present in the amino acid/dextrose solution used for TPN.
+Aseptic addition of TRACE ELEMENTS® - 4 to parenteral nutrition solutions under a laminar flow hood is recommended.
+The trace elements present in TRACE ELEMENTS® - 4 are physically compatible with the electrolytes and vitamins usually present in parenteral nutrition formulations.

 Store at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F) (See USP Controlled Room Temperature).

 Each mL provides: Zinc 0.5 mg, Copper 0.1 mg, Manganese 30 mcg, and Chromium 1 mcg.